 To go to the page for the Traffic Management Working Group, click here

 The Marden Parish Council meets monthly, with extra meetings if required for responses to planning applications.
 The May meeting includes the Annual Parish Council Meeting, which is preceded by the Annual Parish Meeting.

-All meetings start at 19:30 hours with the exception of the May meeting which begins at 19:00 hours to take account of the additional meeting.
+All meetings start at 19:30 hours, unless otherwise advertised.
 All meetings take place in the Community Centre and parishioners are encouraged to attend.